Breast Feeding vs Infant Formula

 I encourage you to choose breast feeding, both to increase the chances of setting up your infant for a healthy life and to support your own health too.

-- Breast Cancer and Insulin
+- Breast Cancer and Fat Storing Hormone

 - The 2 Common Triggers of Breast Cancer